manifold-systems/manifold/README.md

 * ...and more

 All fully supported in **Java 8 - 17** with comprehensive IDE support in **IntelliJ IDEA** and **Android Studio**.
-Simply add Manifold to your existing project and begin taking advantage of it.
+Manifold consists of a set of modules, one for each feature.
+Simply add the Manifold dependencies of your choosing to your existing project and begin taking advantage of them.

 > _**New!**_
 > * Finally, [_**Properties**_](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-props) for Java